-RTCDataChannel lets you send arbitrary data across a peer-to-peer connection.
+RTCDataChannel lets you send arbitrary data across peer-to-peer connections.

 The 3 APIs are supported as followed:

-- IE has no native support for WebRTC but it can be added using Chrome Frame (development for Chrome Frame is no longer active).
+- Internet Explorer has no native support for WebRTC but it can be added using Chrome Frame (development for Chrome Frame is no longer active).